ateamofantsintheirprime/OZF-scrim-detector/README.md

     6) Add team matchup checking
     7) Add test cases (no clue)
     8) Make a config.json file that specifies all filepaths and API URL prefixes, and the season IDs / names they are searching.
+    9) Put all the locally stored API responses in a single filetree, so they arent just floating around in root.
-    9) Add the locally stored API responses to .gitignore, no point other people downloading the logs themselves.
+    10) Add that filetree to .gitignore, no point other people downloading the logs themselves.
 The application is supposed to find the logs pertaining to any arbitrary season.

 NOTES: